esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 general description

 ## What are Large Language Models?
-- wat is it
+- What is an LLM? (explain around ChatGPT since people know that one?)
 - What are LLMs good at and what not
--- startup simple chat? (code along)
+-- startup simple chat? (code along, if so, use llama, in which case llama needs to be explained)
 - how are they different from other NLP techniques
 -- challenge: something with having them try out stuff that does not work? (code)
 - how do they work? (how is it that you can chat with the model) -> something (very globally) on the architecture?